phetdam/c-npy-demo/c_npy_demo/data/README.rst

    superset of the data in ``edo_atm_data.csv``.
 Note that extremely deep in-the-money options will end up with nonsensical implied volatilities.
    The file contains 422 rows and 9 columns of data.

+hh_ntm_data.csv
+   Contains data on Henry Hub natural gas options that are close to the at-the money point, namely the five closest strikes above and below the at-the-money point.
+This file contains 60 rows and 9 columns of data.

+hh_full_data.csv
+   Contains data on Henry Hub natural gas options on a much wider range of strikes and is a superset of the data in ``hh_ntm_data.csv``.
+Note that extremely deep in-the-money options will end up with nonsensical implied volatilities.
+The file contains 1282 rows and 9 columns of data.

 Options contracts used
 ----------------------